-To get your cutting measurements, you have a couple choices:
+To get your cutting measurements and specific sewing directions, you have a couple of choices:

-To download the cutting measurements for free, you can subscribe to the Sew Much Moore Newsletter.
+To download the cutting measurements & specific sewing instructions for free, you can subscribe to the Sew Much Moore Newsletter.
 AFTER you sign up, you’ll get a confirmation email – and you have to confirm or my email service can’t send you the free pattern access email.
-But once you do confirm, you’ll get access to not just this but several other free instructions too.
+But once you do confirm, you’ll get access to not just this but several other free patterns.
 Woot!

 (PS – if you have trouble finding the pattern as a subscriber, please contact me)

 Use this link to purchase a pattern file.
 You’ll be emailed a download link for a file that references the instructions in this tutorial and provides the cutting measurements for this pattern.
 You’ll also be able to download this file in my shop.